Common buzzard: Description

-The common buzzard is a medium to large sized raptor that is highly variable in plumage.
+The common buzzard is a medium-sized raptor that is highly variable in plumage.
 Most buzzards are distinctly round headed with a somewhat slender bill, relatively long wings that either reach or fall slightly short of the tail tip when perched, a fairly short tail, and somewhat short and mainly bare tarsi.
 They can appear fairly compact in overall appearance but may also appear large relative to other more common raptorial birds such as kestrels and sparrowhawks.
 The common buzzard measures between 40 and 58 cm in length with a 109–140 cm wingspan.
 Females average about 2–7% larger than males linearly and weigh about 15% more.
 Body mass can show considerable variation.
 Buzzards from Great Britain alone can vary from 427 to 1183 g in males, while females there can range from 486 to 1370 g.